MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_EditorsCount** - Number of editors in the document

-- **Data_FFileInUseDialog** - Indicates that ‘File in Use’ dialog box appeared while opening this document.
+- **Data_FFileInUseDialog** - Indicates that "File in Use" dialog box appeared while opening this document.

 - **Data_FHasWPMUnsafeEdit** - Indicates that the document has WPM unsupported contents upon open.